cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/image_distribution.md

 It performs create operation on Software Image Management (SWIM).

 - Distributes a software image on a given device.
-Software image must be imported successfully into Catalyst Center before it can be distributed
+Software image must be imported successfully into DNA Center before it can be distributed
 ~>**Warning:**
 This resource does not represent a real-world entity in Cisco Catalyst Center, therefore changing or deleting this resource on its own has no immediate effect.
 Instead, it is a task part of a Cisco Catalyst Center workflow.
 It is executed in DNACenter without any additional verification.
 It does not check if it was executed before or if a similar configuration or action already existed previously.